Poetry and Savagery by Vera Mantero, 1998

 Co-producers

-Instituto Português de Artes e Espectáculos / Centro Cultural de Belém/ Mergulho no Futuro-Expo 98 e EIRA.
+Instituto Português de Artes e Espectáculos, Centro Cultural de Belém, Mergulho no Futuro-Expo 98, EIRA

 Centa, Casa de Mateus